Grand Junction Colorado

-The up-and-coming nature of western Colorado wine country is conducive to the independent traveler, with welcoming towns and winery owners who are the winemakers/vintners themselves, often on site to visit and tell their story.
+The up-and-coming nature of western Colorado wine country is conducive to the independent traveler, with welcoming towns and winery owners.
+They are the winemakers and vintners themselves and are often on site to tell their story.

-The wineries produce a myriad of wines, such as Merlot, Cabernet Sauvignon, Syrah, Chardonnay and more.
-You’ll also find lavender, honey and fruit wines, hard ciders, and even a late-harvest ice wine.
+The wineries produce a myriad of wines, such as Merlot, Cabernet Sauvignon, Syrah and Chardonnay.
+You’ll also find lavender, honey and fruit wines, hard ciders, and even a late harvest ice wine.
 Beyond wine, Grand Junction offers local brews and spirits.
-Along with grapes, the Grand Valley is famous for its peaches, pears, plums, cherries and apples (famous to the point where people drive hundreds – sometimes thousands – of miles to the harvests).
+Along with grapes, the Grand Valley is famous for its peaches, pears, plums, cherries and apples – famous to the point that people drive hundreds of kilometers to the harvests.

 Colorado National Monument

-Beyond wine country, Grand Junction is an outdoor paradise.
-Located within the famous Grand Circle of the Southwestern United States, don’t overlook the Colorado National Monument, which is also part of the National Parks system.
-With its 20,500 acres (8,296 hectares) of stunning red rock canyons and a 23-mile (37 kilometer) Rim Rock Drive that takes approximately two hours to drive with stops to absorb its beauty, it creates a moment of solitude within stunning scenery that is found nowhere else on earth.
+Beyond wine country, Grand Junction is an outdoor paradise within the famous Grand Circle of southwestern USA.
+Don’t overlook the Colorado National Monument, which is also part of the National Parks System.
+With its 8,296 hectares of stunning red rock canyons is a 37-kilometer Rim Rock Drive that takes approximately two hours to drive; make stops to absorb its beauty, creattng a moment of solitude with stunning scenery that is found nowhere else on earth.

-Located in the heart of the Colorado-Utah Dinosaur Diamond, the area is also internationally known for its dinosaur excavation sites, exhibits, fossils and hands-on paleontological activities.
-At the Museum of Western Colorado’s Dinosaur Journey, visitors can get up close with dinosaur skeletons, a working lab, and realistic robotic dinosaurs.
+In the heart of the Colorado-Utah Dinosaur Diamond, the area is internationally known for its dinosaur excavation sites, exhibits, fossils and hands-on paleontological activities.
+At the Museum of Western Colorado’s Dinosaur Journey, visitors can see dinosaur skeletons, a working lab and realistic robotic dinosaurs.
 Amateur paleontologists can even join single- and multi-day digs.

 Where to Stay

-At an altitude of 4,507 feet (1,373 meters) above sea level, and with more than 275 days of sunshine annually, Grand Junction enjoys warm summers and moderate spring, fall and winter seasons.
-Major airlines serve the city’s regional airport with non-stop and direct flights from Denver, Salt Lake City and other cities throughout the United States.
+At an altitude of 1,373 meters above sea level, and with more than 275 days of sunshine annually, Grand Junction enjoys warm summers and moderate spring, fall and winter seasons.
+Major airlines serve the city’s regional airport with non-stop and direct flights from Denver, Salt Lake City and other cities throughout the USA.
 For travelers who prefer trains, Amtrak’s popular, scenic California Zephyr route through the Rockies stops in Grand Junction.
 Drive time is four hours from Denver or Salt Lake City, seven from Albuquerque, eight from Las Vegas and 10 from Phoenix.

-Grand Junction welcomes visitors with a wide array of lodging options that includes over 3,000 rooms in hotels, motels, bed and breakfasts, inns and RV campgrounds.
+Grand Junction welcomes visitors with an array of lodging options.
+There are more than 3,000 rooms in hotels, motels, bed-and-breakfasts, inns and RV campgrounds.

 Extensive Event Calendar

-Don't forget the events calendar!
-Everything from mountain biking races and marathons to the Palisade Peach Festival, Colorado Mountain Wine Festival, Spring Barrel Tastings, and more are listed in the Visitor Guide or online.
+Don't forget to check the events calendar.
+Everything from mountain biking races and marathons to the Palisade Peach Festival, Colorado Mountain Wine Festival, Spring Barrel Tastings and more are listed in the city's Visitor Guide or online.